+Promotion rank for Principals II or Principal Graduate Masters/Mistresses or Senior Graduate fully justifiable.

+Masters/Mistresses.

-Appointment Requirements : (a) Promotion Promotion rank for Principals II or Principal Graduate Masters/Mistresses or Senior Graduate Masters/Mistresses. (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
-The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
-Type of Work: Secondary Schools Principal of a secondary school with 24 or more classes.
-Special Schools Principal of a special school operating Secondary 1-5 and with 24 or more equivalent full-streamed ordinary secondary classes.
+Candidates should have fulfilled all requirements for normal promotion to this rank.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is

+Type of Work: Secondary Schools

+Principal of a secondary school with 24 or more classes.

+Principal of a special school operating Secondary 1-5 and with 24 or more equivalent full-streamed ordinary secondary classes.

 Promotion Prospects: N.A.

-Any Other Remarks : With effect from the 2002/03 school year, a school Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be remunerated at the minimum point of the pay scale.
+Any Other Remarks: With effect from the 2002/03 school year, a school remunerated at the minimum point of the pay scale.

+Principal appointed by direct appointment to a headship post in another aided school at the same substantive rank of his former headship post without a break in service is allowed to retain the salary pay point he received in the former post; if there is a break in service, he should be